Autonomiccs/autonomiccs-platform/README.md

 The Autonomiccs project welcomes anybody interested in working towards the development of Cloud Computing autonomic management solution.

 You don't need to be a developer to contribute to this project, we are pleased with any contribution.
-We need people that can help with documentation, promotion, design, research and other tasks that are essensial to the project life cycle.
+We need people that can help with documentation, promotion, design, research and other tasks that are essential to the project life cycle.

 Mailing lists:
 - Hold on, we are working on that.